 That’s it.
 We crossed our wake for the second time.
 One of eight boats to finish the Down East Circle this year.
 Then past the 9/11 memorial and into Liberty Landing.

 Hell of a view from the pilothouse tonight.

 Tomorrow we’re making the short trip backwards to Port Washington, leaving Misty Pearl, renting a van, and driving south.
 We moved aboard on March 12, 2018, but we bought her in 2017.
 That’s 216 blog posts since The start of it all.
 Nearly 9,000 miles.
 Hundreds of locks.
 Hundreds of stops.

 The point is, we’ve not spent more than a few days sleeping on a stable bed in a loooong time.
 No time for stuff like dentists and doctors and vets and daily pickleball.
 Important stuff.

-We’ll keep the website activated and add new maps and pins as we go, but 123,945 words are enough.
+We’ll keep the website activated and add new maps and pins as we go, but 126,480 words are enough.
 (Yes, WordPress keeps a word count.)
-If anyone cares to keep up, we’ll try to post more photos on Instagram when we start cruising again.
+If anyone cares to keep up, when we start cruising again we’ll try to post more photos on the Instagram account our more-hip kids set up.
 We’re @douganddanaandaboat there as well.